aws-neuron/aws-neuron-sdk/docs/neuron-tools/Readme.md

 10002 MODEL_STATUS_STARTED 1
 ```

-In the above output 10001 and 10002 are unique identifier for models loaded in Neuron device.
+In the above output 10001 and 10002 are unique identifiers for models loaded in a Neuron device.

-To start/stop/unload a model `neuron-cli start/stop/unload` command can be used.
+The command `neuron-cli start/stop/unload` can be used to start/stop/unload a model.

 # View Resource Usage
 Each model loaded consumes different amount of memory (host and device), NeuronCore and CPU usage.
-This usage can be viewed by using neuron-top.
+The `neuron-top` command can be used to biew the memory usage.

 ```
 $ neuron-top
 neuron-top - 2019-11-13 23:57:08